The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Results

 Figure~\ref{sHRD} presents the location of the stars in the three He abundance groups defined in Sect.~\ref{distHe} within a spectroscopic Hertzsprung–Russell diagram \citep[sHRD,][]{Langer2014}.
 As in Fig.~\ref{sHRD}, ON, SB1 and RW stars are differentiated from the rest of the sample.
-For reference, we also show the position of the ZAMS and the evolutionary tracks computed with the GENEC code by \cite{Ekstroem2012} for an initial spin rate $v_{\rm ini}$/$v_{\rm crit}$\,=\,0.4.
-Sections of the tracks where the surface He abundance reaches 1.3 times the initial abundance -- due to internal transport processes implemented in the models, together with the progressive removal of the outer stellar layers by winds for stars above $\sim$30\,\msol\ -- are highlighted with dashed green lines.
-We note that the initial spin rate considered in these models is definitely too high when accounting from the results presented in \citet{Holgado2022}, who proposed that the peak of the spin distribution at birth for O-type stars is most likely located at $v_{\rm ini}$/$v_{\rm crit}$\,=\,0.10\,--\,0.15.
-However, we used these single star evolution tracks as reference to show a extreme case of surface enrichment due to rotational mixing (see further notes in Sect.~\ref{Hesingle})
+For reference, we also show the position of the ZAMS and the evolutionary tracks computed with the GENEC code for an initial spin rate $v_{\rm ini}$/$v_{\rm crit}$\,=\,0.4 \citep{Ekstroem2012}.
+Sections of the tracks where the surface He abundance is larger than 1.3 times the initial abundance are highlighted with dashed green lines.
+In this case, the predicted increase of the He abundance at the stellar surface is driven by the internal transport processes implemented in the models, together with the progressive removal of the outer stellar layers by winds for stars above $\sim$30\,\msol.
+Although we used these single star evolution tracks as reference to show a extreme case of surface enrichment due to rotational mixing (see further notes in Sect.~\ref{Hesingle}), we note that the initial spin rate considered in these models is definitely too high when accounting from the results presented in \citet{Holgado2022}.
+These authors proposed that the peak of the spin distribution at birth for O-type stars is most likely located at $v_{\rm ini}$/$v_{\rm crit}$\,=\,0.10\,--\,0.15.